source-academy/backend/priv/assets/README.md

-This directory is to store JavaScript assets required by the assessments.
+# This directory is to store JavaScript assets required by the assessments